Eddison-Lam/2025JUCC-IBM-Hackathon-BEEW-Public-ver/README.md

 ## Overview
 This project is a web-based application designed to match students with international exchange programs based on their qualifications and preferences.
 Built for the 2025 JUCC Hackathon, it features a modern Streamlit interface, data visualization with Plotly, and cross-platform setup scripts for Windows and Linux/macOS.
 The application processes student and program data to generate optimal matches, showcasing skills in Python, web development, and automation.

 **Note**: This public repository contains the frontend and setup components.
 The full project, including AI-driven matching logic, is available in a private repository for authorized collaborators.
-Contact me for demo access.
+You can contact me for demo access.

+## Algorithm Workflow
+The matching algorithm:
+1. Parses student and program data from CSV inputs.
+2. Store data in MySQL for scalability and efficient filtering
+3. Evaluates compatibility using weighted criteria (e.g., academic qualifications, preferences).
+Retrieves each program’s preferences (e.g., academic qualifications, skills, interests) and identifies matching students.
+4. Ranks matches for optimal pairing (Gale-Shapley algorithm).
+5. Outputs results to the Streamlit UI and CSV export.
+Performance: O(n²)

 ## Features
 - **User Interface**: Streamlit-based dashboard for uploading student/program data and viewing match results.